Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 ## Practice 18: Operate effectively in low visibility

 **Problem**
-Darkness and poor visibility can cause confusion and break coordination.
+Darkness and poor visibility can cause confusion and disrupt coordination.

 **Action**
 Train and prepare to move, communicate, and fight with limited sight.